Elfin MS8 Streamliner: 50th Anniversary Streamliner

 A '50th Anniversary' Streamliner model is being released in a limited run of five cars.
 The cars are distinguished by a special paint colour of 'Garrie Cooper Gold', a cabin hardtop and bonnet scoop and burgundy trim.
 The hard top and bonnet scoop were designed by Mike Simcoe, the designer of the cars.
 One of the cars will be a supercharged version with a 350 kW, 660 Nm V8 engine.
 The supercharger will be provided and fitted by Walkinshaw Performance.
 Pricing will be $128,500 with the supercharged version being $12,000 extra.

 'No Fear' Streamliner

 In 2008, Elfin introduced a one-off promotional version of the MS8 Streamliner for the No Fear lifestyle brand whose products are sold exclusively at K-Mart stores throughout Australia.
-Marketing manager of No Fear, Coel Dart, stated: “We are very pleased with the finish and quality of the Streamliner and it will certainly be the centre of attention wherever we take it.
-This, combined with No Fears’ commitment to Australian motorsports biggest stage will expose our brand to a much wider target audience”.
 The car, designed by HSV's Adam Dean Smith, has so far been displayed at the 2008 Melbourne International Motor Show and the Australian Grand Prix.